gpoore/bespon_py/README.rst

-* ``replace_val(<path>, <obj>)`` This replaces the object currently located at ``<path>`` within the data with ``<obj>``.  ``<path>`` must be a list or tuple consisting of dict keys and list indices.  ``<obj>`` must currently be a Unicode string, float, int, or bool, and must have the same type as the object it is replacing.
-(There is also preliminary support for replacing lists and dicts.
-Support for changing data types is coming soon.)
+* ``replace_val(<path>, <obj>)`` This replaces the object currently located at ``<path>`` within the data with ``<obj>``.  ``<path>`` must be a list or tuple consisting of dict keys and list indices.  ``<obj>`` must have the same type as the object it is replacing.
+There is **experimental** support for replacing dicts and lists; all other types are fully supported.
 * ``replace_key(<path>, <obj>)`` This replaces the dict key at the end of ``<path>`` with the new key ``<obj>`` (which will map to the same value as the replaced key).  ``<obj>`` must be a Unicode string, int, or bool, and must have the same type as the object it is replacing.

-(There is also preliminary support for replacing lists and dicts.
-Support for changing data types is coming soon.)
+**Experimental** support for changing data types may be enabled by loading data with the option ``enforce_types=False``.

 There is also **preliminary** support for ``__getitem__``-style access (``ast['key']``, etc.).
 Data accessed in this manner has the following